Macroeconomics

 3 min

-In fact, Brussels indicates that unemployment in Spain will fall below 10% — a rate not seen since 2008 — and will stand at 9.9% this year and 9.6% in 2027.
-With these figures, Spain would cease to be the member state with the highest unemployment rate, and Finland would overtake it, reaching 10.1% this year and falling only to 9.9% next year.
-However, the European executive warns that, although "this downward trend will continue," the pace of reduction in unemployment and job creation in Spain will be "lower" than in recent years due to the projection of a "gradual slowdown" in economic growth.
+In fact, Brussels indicates that unemployment in the State will fall below 10% –a rate not seen since 2008– and will stand at 9.9% this year, and 9.6% in 2027.
+With these figures, Spain would cease to be the member state with the highest unemployment rate and would be surpassed by Finland, which will climb to 10.1% this year and will only fall to 9.9% next year, if forecasts are met.
+However, the Community executive warns that, although "this downward trend will be maintained", the pace of reduction in unemployment and job creation by Spain will be "lower" than in recent years due to the projection of a "gradual slowdown" in economic growth.

-In this regard, the European Commission is lowering its economic growth estimates for Spain in 2027 by one tenth, placing it at 1.9%.
-Nevertheless, the State will remain well above the average of the eurozone countries, which will rise to 1.2%, and those of the European Union as a whole, which will reach 1.4%.
-The major economies of the European bloc will continue to register low growth figures: Germany will be at 0.9%, France will rise to 1.1%, and Italy to 0.6%.
+In this regard, the European Commission lowers its economic growth estimates for Spain in 2027 by one tenth, placing them at 1.9%.
+However, the State will remain well above the average for the euro area countries, which will rise to 1.2%, and for the global European Union, which will reach 1.4%.
+The major economies of the European bloc will continue to register low growth figures: Germany will stand at 0.9%, France will rise to 1.1%, and Italy will be limited to 0.6%.

-Brussels also points out that Spain will again comply with the European Union's deficit rules and, as last year, in 2026 it will again register a 2.4% deficit, 0.6% tenths less than the maximum allowed by community regulation.
-And, in 2027, the percentage will drop even further, to reach 2%.
-The European Commission explains that these percentages are due to the growth of the State's nominal GDP and, above all, to the fact that "direct tax revenues remain solid", as well as the entry into force of the global minimum tax on large multinational companies.
+Brussels also points out that Spain will again comply with the European Union's deficit rules and, as last year, in 2026 it will again register 2.4%, 6 tenths less than the maximum of 3% allowed by community regulation.
+And in 2027 the percentage will drop even further, to reach 2%.
+The European Commission explains that these percentages are due to the growth of the State's nominal GDP and, above all, to the fact that "income from direct taxes remain solid", as well as the entry into force of the global minimum tax on large multinational companies.

-Once again, Spain's deficit situation continues to be better than that of France, Italy or, even, Germany, which is historically one of the great defenders of austerity.
-Although the EU ceiling is 3%, the French deficit will climb this year to 5.1% and 3.7%.
+Once again, Spain's deficit situation continues to be better than that of France, Italy or even Germany, which is historically one of the great defenders of austerity and containment of public spending on the continent.
+Although the EU ceiling is 3%, the French deficit will climb this year to 5.1%.
 As for Italy, for the moment it would comply with the community rule and will remain at 2.9%.
-The eurozone's average deficit this year will be 3.3%.
+The euro area deficit average this year will be 3.3%.

 The effects of the war in the Middle East

-However, the report from the community executive's technicians warns that one of the "main risks" facing the euro area and especially the State is a "potential weakening of tourist activity", particularly of "the arrival of tourists coming from long distances".
-"This may be due to rising travel costs and other mobility-related disruptions," the report warns.
-In the same vein, Brussels warns that international uncertainty caused by the Middle East war may lead to "a period of more cautious behavior from the private sector", which could lead to a reduction in investment and consumption.
+However, the report by the community executive's technicians warns that one of the "main risks" facing the eurozone, and especially the State, is a "potential weakening of tourist activity," especially "the arrival of tourists coming from long distances."
+"This may be due to the increasing costs of travel and other mobility-related disruptions," the report warns.
+In the same vein, Brussels warns that the international uncertainty caused by the war in the Middle East could lead to "a period of more prudent behavior from the private sector," which could lead to a reduction in investment and consumption.

-Nevertheless, Moncloa has congratulated itself in a statement on Brussels' economic projections and highlights that, in a context "marked by the war in Iran and the volatility of energy markets", the European Commission "confirms the uniqueness of the Spanish trajectory".
-"It is the only major economy in the euro area that combines growth well above average, intense job creation, reduction of unemployment, and fiscal consolidation," remarks the Spanish government.
+All in all, Moncloa has congratulated itself in a statement on Brussels' economic projections and emphasizes that, in a context "marked by the war in Iran and the volatility of energy markets," the European Commission "confirms the uniqueness of the Spanish trajectory."
+"It is the only major economy in the eurozone that combines growth well above the average, intense job creation, reduction of unemployment, and fiscal consolidation," the Spanish government remarks.

 stats